balupton/quit-the-perverse/README.md

 None of us should be surprised when we give our attention to attention hoarding individuals, and power to power hoarding individuals, and money to money hoarding individuals, then we find ourselves disempowered with only the scraps for us from our week's decisions of how we spent our attention, money, and power.

-We most foster (fund through our wallets, our votes, and our attention) what we want, and stop giving it to those who fleece us.
+We must foster (fund through our wallets, our votes, and our attention) what we want, and stop giving it to those who fleece us.

 ## Feedback